Politics of Belgium: Electoral system

-Belgium is one of the few countries that has compulsory voting, thus having one of the highest rates of voter turnout in the world.
+Belgium used to be one of the few countries that has compulsory voting, thus having one of the highest rates of voter turnout in the world, but this was abolished in 2024.

 Elections for the Chamber of Representatives (Federal Parliament) are normally held every five years and coincide with those for the European Parliament.
 Before 2014, they were held every four years and were held separately.

 The community and regional parliaments are elected every five years, and their elections coincide with those for the European Parliament as well.

 Elections for the members of Belgium's municipal and provincial councils are held every six years.

-The latest municipal and provincial elections were held in 2018 and the latest federal and regional elections were held in 2019.
+The latest municipal and provincial elections and the latest federal and regional elections were both held in 2024.

 Political parties

 Headquarters of the Parti Socialiste (PS) in Brussels, in 2006.

 Tom Van Grieken (Vlaams Belang) on stage with French far-right politician Marine Le Pen during a convention in 2015.

 Members of the Workers' Party of Belgium (PVDA/PTB) during a Labour Day march in 2022.

 In Belgium, aside from a few minor German-speaking parties, most political parties are either Dutch-speaking (Flemish) or French-speaking; the only major bilingual party operating across all of Belgium is the Workers' Party of Belgium (PVDA/PTB), a far-left party which has been represented in parliament since 2014.
 Parties run their own think tanks (centres d'études / studiedienst), research outfits that draft policy.
 When their party is in power, they serve as back offices for ministers' cabinets.

 Another important characteristic of Belgian national politics is the highly federal nature of decision making.
 Important decisions require both a national majority (2/3 for constitutional changes), as well as majorities in the two main language groups.
 On top of that, both these communities can activate 'alarm bell'-procedures, delaying changes.
 In addition, there are no national parties to speak of.
 As a result of this, Belgian decision making can be slow and expensive.
 On top, it tends to significantly favour the more conservative parties.
 Given the historically very high public expenditure, and the very strict central control over taxation, even for revenues going to regions and communities, the tendency of Belgian governments to lower taxation and especially labour charges has been limited, at least if compared to radical-liberal approaches followed by certain other countries.